A lower bound for the genus of a knot using the Links-Gould invariant: Proof of the genus bound

 Recall that any \textit{oriented} surface $\Sigma$ with boundary is homeomorphic to a disk with strips attached, see for example Figure~\ref{fig:FIG1}.
 Moreover, two such surfaces are homeomorphic if and only if they have the same number of strips and the same number of boundary components.
 In that case the genus of the the surface is given by:

-Such surfaces play an important role in classical knot theory, for example when studying the Alexander invariant. \begin{defn} A Seifert surface for a knot $K$ is an oriented surface $\Sigma$ embedded in $S^3$ such that $\partial \Sigma = K$. \end{defn}
+Such surfaces play an important role in classical knot theory, for example when studying the Alexander polynomial. \begin{defn} A Seifert surface for a knot $K$ is an oriented surface $\Sigma$ embedded in $S^3$ such that $\partial \Sigma = K$. \end{defn}

 Such a Seifert surface exists for any knot thanks to the Seifert algorithm.
 Knowing that, the genus of a knot is the minimum among all genera for Seifert surfaces of the knot.
 Note that for a knot $K$ with genus $g$, one can consider a Seifert surface for $K$ that is homeomorphic to the surface represented in Figure~\ref{fig:FIG1}, with $2g$ strips attached to the one disk.
 But one can be more precise than that.